What is Total and Permanent Disability insurance

 The amount of TPD cover is contingent upon individual circumstances and priorities.
 Consider the following expenses when determining the appropriate TPD coverage:

-After establishing the initial figure, it is advisable to explore the potential reduction of this amount by assessing any pre-existing coverage or identifying assets that could potentially be sold.
+After establishing the initial figure, it’s worth exploring potential reductions by examining any existing coverage already in place or identifying assets that could potentially be sold.

 Structure of your TPD insurance cover